sourcegraph/careers/job-descriptions/software-engineer-coding-exercise.md

 ## TypeScript coding exercise

-We designed this exercise to measure your understanding of callbacks and asyncronous execution.
+We designed this exercise to measure your understanding of callbacks and asynchronous execution.

 - You will choose a two hour timeframe to independently work on the exercise.
 You can choose any day and time; we just schedule an email.
 - At your chosen date and time, we will send you a zipped TypeScript project that contains instructions and some unit tests.